OctopusDeploy/blog/blog/2017-06/octopus-tomcat.md

  - Tomcat
 ---

-Octopus Deploy was designed to deploy .NET packages, and has built up a collection of useful steps (both included and community provided) that can be used to deploy these packages to a variety of different destinations and via different methods.
+Octopus Deploy has a large collection of useful steps (both included and community provided) that can be used to deploy packages to a variety of different destinations and via different methods.

 Fortunately these same deployment steps can be used to deploy Java packages to Java web servers running in Linux out of the box.

-However, there are some caveats, which I will call out.
+There are some caveats, which I will call out.
+The Octopus Deploy team is actively investigating how to improve support for Java, so expect to see improvements for Java developers in coming releases.

 The following steps provide an example of the process that can be implemented with Octopus Deploy to deploy a WAR file to a Tomcat server running in Linux.

 ## Building the WAR file
 First, I am going to assume that you have a Maven project building a WAR file handy.
 If not, there is a small demo